On the global homotopy theory of symmetric monoidal categories: -global homotopy theory of symmetric monoidal -categories

 There are several useful notions of $G$-equivariant weak equivalences on the right hand side, the simplest (and strongest) of which are the \emph{level equivalences}, see e.g.~\cite[4.2.1]{equivariant-gamma}.
 It is then not hard to check from the definitions that a map $f\colon\mathscr C\to\mathscr D$ in $\cat{$\bm G$-SymMonCat}^0$ induces a level equivalence under $(\ref{eq:shimakawa-kg})$ if and only if the induced functor $\Fun(EG,f)^H\colon\Fun(EG,\mathscr C)^H\to\Fun(EG,\mathscr D)^H$ is a weak homotopy equivalence for every subgroup $H\subset G$.
 Using that the inclusion $H\hookrightarrow G$ induces an $H$-equivariant equivalence $EH\to EG$, we conclude in particular that any $G$-global weak equivalence induces a level equivalence under $(\ref{eq:shimakawa-kg})$. \end{rk}

-Finally, we want to compare the $G$-global homotopy theory of $\cat{$\bm G$-SymMonCat}$ (and $\cat{$\bm G$-SymMonCat}^0$) to the models considered so far, for which it will be useful to introduce an intermediate step.
+Finally, we will compare the $G$-global homotopy theory of $\cat{$\bm G$-SymMonCat}$ (and $\cat{$\bm G$-SymMonCat}^0$) to the models considered so far, for which it will be useful to introduce an intermediate step.
 We therefore recall:

 \begin{defi} A \emph{permutative category} is a symmetric monoidal category in which the associativity and unitality isomorphisms are the respective identities.
 We write $\cat{PermCat}$ for the category of small permutative categories and \emph{strict} symmetric monoidal functors. \end{defi}